Science and technology in Botswana: National science and technology policy

-In 2013, the Minister of Education and Skills of Botswana, the Honourable Dr Pelonomi Venson-Moitoi, highlighted some of the challenges facing her country at the launch of a UNESCO study of Botswana's national innovation system.
-She cited the need to improve both intellectual property protection and the commercialization of products derived from R&D. She also evoked the funding dilemma for a developing country like Botswana, where the decision to invest in R&D has to be weighed against the need, for example, to build a clinic for people afflicted with HIV and AIDS.
+In 2013, the Minister of Education and Skills Pelonomi Venson-Moitoi highlighted challenges facing Botswana at the launch of a UNESCO study of the country's national innovation system, citing the need to improve intellectual property protection and commercialisation of R&D products, and noting the funding dilemma of weighing R&D investment against immediate development needs such as healthcare infrastructure.
+The Botswana Academy of Sciences was launched in November 2015.